A strategic position at the heart of Europe

 A region of industrial excellence

-– Burgundy-Franche-Comté is the leading region in terms of the weight of industrial employees in the total number of employees (almost 1 in 5 employees work in industry)
+– Bourgogne-Franche-Comté is the top region for the number of industrial and salaried employees (approximately 1 employee in 5 works in industry)

-– 1st region for private investment in R&D (weight of expenditure by private companies)
+– 1st region for private investment in R&D (amount of expenditure by private companies)

-The Bourgogne-Franche-Comté region also stands out thanks to its efficient and responsive ecosystem:
+Bourgogne-Franche-Comté region also stands out for its efficient and reactive ecosystem:

 – 16 clusters

-As the figures show, the strategic choices of investment in research, training and industrialisation are creating an ecosystem favourable to economic development.
-With a trade surplus of 20.9 billion euros in exports, the region is the second largest exporter in France, with a GDP of 76 billion euros.
-Bourgogne-Franche-Comté is a fertile breeding ground for knowledge and know-how with a flourishing industry, and is supported by its Regional Economic Agency, which is constantly making a name for itself for the excellence of its skills.
-The region also stands out as France’s leading agricultural region in terms of added value creation, with 63% of the region’s territory eligible for a PDO/PGI quality label and 168 PDO/PDO/PGI labels
+As indicated by the figures, strategic choices made in investment in research, innovation, education and training, and industrialisation have created an ecosystem that fosters economic growth.
+With a trade surplus of 21.3 billion euros in exports, the region lies in second position among French exporters, with a GDP of 81.7 billion euros.
+With the support of its Regional Economic Agency, Bourgogne-Franche-Comté provides a fertile environment in terms of know-how for flourishing industry and continues to distinguish itself for the excellence of its skills.
+The region also stands out as the 2nd largest agricultural region in mainland France in terms of value added, with 63% of the region eligible for a PDO/PGI quality label and 156 PDO/PDO/PGI labels.

 Land of research, innovation and sustainable development